scottdware/go-panos/README.md

 ### Retrieving Logs

 You can retrieve logs from any Palo Alto device using the `QueryLogs()` and `RetrieveLogs()` functions.
-The `QueryLogs()` function is used to first specify what type of log you want to retrieve, as well as any optional parameters such as a query (`(addr.src in 10.1.1.1) and (port.dst eq 443)`).
+The `QueryLogs()` function is used to first specify what type of log you want to retrieve, as well as any optional parameters such as a query: `(addr.src in 10.1.1.1) and (port.dst eq 443)`.
 These optional parameters are defined using the `LogParameters` struct.

 When you run the `QueryLogs()` function, it will return a job ID.
 This job ID is then used by `RetrieveLogs()` to query the system to see if the job has